peterstephan/internet-of-transport/README.md

 Please vote and comment on Trello to help shape the future direction of this project!

 # Get involved or get in touch
-To get in touch about about the project or discuss how you can contribute, feel free to add me on Linkedin and send a message to discuss (https://www.linkedin.com/in/peter-stephan/) or get in touch via the details on my Github profile (https://github.com/peterstephan)
+To get in touch about the project or discuss how you can contribute, feel free to add me on Linkedin and send a message to discuss (https://www.linkedin.com/in/peter-stephan/) or get in touch via the details on my Github profile (https://github.com/peterstephan)

 Cheers,